kozodoi/fairness/README.md

 ## Fairness pipeline

 You will find a detailed tutorial in the fairness vignette.
 We recommend that you spend some time going through the vignette, as it contains a much more in-depth description of the fairness package compared to this brief readme.
+The vignette is also available in [this blogpost](https://kozodoi.github.io/blog/r/fairness/2019/09/29/fairness-tutorial.html).

 ```r
 vignette('fairness')